Get all your needs right here at Sportsman’s Warehouse before you head out on your trip.

 I have several sources of light.
 The first source is my headlamp which is on the door of the truck.
 When I get to my destination after dark I immediately grab this light source to help me see in the dark.

 For the kids, cheap flashlights are an option.
-I suggest multi-colored options if you have several kids at the campsite, so everyone knows which flashlight is their own.
+I suggest the LED Flashlight by Eveready which has multicolored options if you have several kids at the campsite, so everyone knows which flashlight is their own.

 Remember your want to have the best camping trip possible and when everyone has their flashlight it makes for less arguing and stress on the parents.